SathyaBhat/sathyabh.at/content/weekly-notes-42-2023/index.md

 ![](thumb-filter-coffee.jpg)

-_Thumbnail image: A cup of South Indian filter coffee. _
+_Thumbnail image: A cup of South Indian filter coffee._

+This week's post is massively delayed because I'm on my vacation and I missed my usual writing time.

 ### What's been happening

 * It's been a week of relaxation, and I've done nothing but eat, sleep, visit a few places (staying at my place, visiting my in-laws, and a day-trip with my sister that we did last week), and play some games on the Steam Deck.
 * AWS re:Invent slide submission deadline has come and gone by, we're all set.
     * Reserved seating for AWS re:Invent also opened up past Tuesday.
-I've managed to reserve a slot for most of the talks I was interested in, and my own talk has no free seats.
+I've managed to reserve a slot for most of the talks I was interested in, and [my own talk](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=NET327) has no free seats.
 That said, a portion of the seats will be available for walk-in attendees, but expect long lines especially if a talk/topic is in heavy demand.
-* After long last, I converted Jo's & my Airtel postpaid numbers to pre-paid.
+* After long last, I converted Jo's & my Airtel postpaid numbers to prepaid.
 We've been meaning to do this since long but on every visit it gets derailed by something else.
+On the flipside, I am missing my 330 GB per month data allowance on the postpaid - especially back home in Mangalore where we don't have a broadband connection.
 * Can't believe a week has gone by so fast.
 Half my vacation is over!
 I fly over to Bangalore tonight and will be meeting a few more friends, an office visit and some more eating before I head back to Sydney next Sunday.

-{{< fancybox "https://i.sathyabh.at/sb/weekly-notes" ".jpg" "" "Weekly Notes" >}}

 ### Music of the Week